modir/laminas-book/README.md

 If you want to make bigger changes and test everything first locally then I recommend you to go through the Getting Started guide at https://www.mkdocs.org/getting-started/ first.

+## Markdown

+If you want to learn more about the Markdown syntax please look at https://www.markdownguide.org/cheat-sheet/.
+At the top you have links to "Basic Syntax" and "Extended Syntax" which are very helpful as well.

+Furthermore we have some extensions which are helpful as well.
+Their documentation can be found here: https://python-markdown.github.io/extensions/
+See `admonition` and `footnotes` especially.

 ## Status

 The book was in a first stage just copied and then with search/replace reworded from Zend to Laminas.